Natalie Haynes re-tells of one of the most notorious of the Greek myths.

-For the launch of Natalie Haynes’ latest epic retelling of classic myth: Stone Blind, Medusa’s Story she will be in conversation with Nikita Gill with readings from Lisa Dwan.
+Join Natalie Haynes’ as she launches her latest epic retelling of classic myth: Stone Blind, Medusa’s Story, with readings from Lisa Dwan.
+Natalie will be in conversation with Monique Roffey.

 Medusa is the only mortal in a family of gods.
 When she is raped by a god, Medusa is changed forever: turned into a Gorgon with sharp teeth, snakes for hair, and a gaze that turns any living creature to stone.
 She endures a life of solitude, until Perseus embarks upon his fateful quest to fetch the head of a Gorgon...

 From the Women’s Prize-shortlisted author of A Thousand Ships, this is the story of how a young woman became a monster.
 And how she was never really a monster at all.

 Bar open from 18.30.
 The event is followed by a book signing.